How to start investing

 How much money you make in this type of account depends on interest rates.
 You can’t technically lose money, but if inflation (how much things cost) goes up by more than you make in interest you could be losing money in "real terms", which is when the price of the things you want to buy goes up faster than the amount of interest your savings make.

 Generally speaking, risk smooths out over time as the ups and downs of the stock market are less significant over longer periods of time.
-In fact, in every 10-year period since 2000, stocks and shares have out-grown interest rates.* We don't recommend investing if you plan to withdraw your money within five years.
+In fact, in every 10-year period since 2000, stocks and shares have out-grown interest rates.*

 How can I start investing my money?

-Or you can open either ISA with a £25 direct debit or a lump sum of £250.
+If you don't have a child trust fund or junior ISA with us, you can open either ISA with a £25 direct debit or a lump sum of £250.

 OneFamily's investment options